mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 Helua:Helua: Hunting ground.
 Hisol’i:Hisol’i: Solomani.
 Hoaawli:Hoaawli: Warrior school or cult.
-Htahyu:Htahyu: Important place; capital or centre.
+Htahyu:Htahyu: Important place; capital or center.
 Usually used to describe the seat of a clan or a family homestead.
 Htatei: Htatei: First son.
 Htoi:Htoi: Green.